Watering Tips for a Healthy Lawn

 Proper watering practices can help reduce the number of weeds in your lawn.

-There is no one-size-fits-all formula for how much water your lawn needs.
-It depends on:
+There is no one-size-fits-all formula for watering your lawn.
+Factors to consider before watering your lawn include:

 - Variety of grass

 - Amount of daytime shade

 - Soil quality, structure and pH

 - Be sure to water frequently (2-4 times a day, depending on air temperature and rain)

 - Water a minimum of 2 times a day when temperatures exceed 85 degrees.

 - Water in the middle of the day for NEW growth.
 This is the most stressful time of day for seedlings.